rhiot/rhiot/iot/readme.md

     docker run --net=host camellabs/deploy-gateway -Pcamellabs_iot_gateway_heartbeat_rate=10000

+You can use the `-P` option multiple times:

+    docker run --net=host camellabs/deploy-gateway -Pfoo=bar -Pbar=qux

 ### Configuration of the gateway

 The gateway configuration file is `/etc/default/camel-labs-iot-gateway`.
 The latter file is loaded by the gateway